 Kampgrounds of America (KOA) manages ~500 campgrounds across the USA/Canada and market themselves as a family-friendly vacation spot.
 The campgrounds typically offer decent amenities (cabins, pool, pull-through sites etc.) and tend to be very consistent (quality-wise), but they also tend to be pricey (at least $35/night or more).
 IF and only IF you like the KOA model you might want to consider a KOA membership.
 For $27/year you’ll get a 10% discount and the opportunity to earn rewards points that can be used for discounts and/or free stays in the future.
 In 6 years on the road we’ve only stayed at a KOA once (in our very first year) and it was OK, but I have to admit we haven’t been back since.

 This popular membership gives you the chance to stay a night at a winery, farm or agri-tourism site for FREE.
 The draw is that you get to dry-camp in snazzy spots and you make up the costs of membership within a few days of use.
 The downsides?
-Many of the host locations are not in the most popular areas (for example there are ZERO harvest host locations in the popular wine region of Napa/Sonoma), you are supposed to call ahead before arriving and you are only supposed to stay a single night.
+Many of the host locations are not in the most popular areas (for example there are ZERO harvest host locations in the popular wine region of Napa/Sonoma), and you are only supposed to stay a single night.
 Plus it’s often assumed you’ll visit the facility and spend some money there.
 We used the membership during our cross-country travels and enjoyed it, although we invariably ended up spending more money at these locations than we would have in a regular campground LOL.
 Still, we enjoyed the off-the-beaten-track locations and got to visit several interesting farms/vineyards and support local products.

 This membership allows you to stay for FREE at private residences across the country.
 You’re staying with people who are opening up their private property for you so size/location varies a lot.
 Some places you park in their driveway, other places give you a spot on their land.
 Most spots are dry-camping (no hookups), stay limits vary by residence and you should be ready for a little social interaction with your hosts (that’s all part of the draw, after all).
 If you’re an introverted-type that prefers to camp in isolated places this clearly isn’t for you, but if you like meeting other RVers and don’t mind staying on someone’s property, you’ll make up the cost of the membership within the first stay.